- Follow up with the doctor as you have been told.

 - Be sure you know who to call and what do if you have an emergency.
 This includes going to an ER (emergency room) if you cannot reach your doctor.
 Call your doctor right away if you have a fever that does not go away, very bad belly pain, fast heartbeat, a lot of vaginal bleeding that does not go away, or passing out.

 - If you are going to an ER (emergency room) or some other doctor, take your patient information card with you.

 - If this drug does not work in 2 days, your doctor may give you another drug.
-Call your doctor right away if you have belly pain, weakness, upset stomach or throwing up, or loose stools (diarrhea) more than 24 hours after taking the other drug.
+Call your doctor right away if you have stomach pain, weakness, upset stomach or throwing up, or diarrhea more than 24 hours after taking the other drug.

 - Once you start taking this drug, be sure to finish both steps.
 Both mifepristone and misoprostol can cause birth defects if you are still pregnant.

 - If this drug does not cause a full abortion, surgery may be needed.
 Make sure that you know about this drug, what it is for, how to use it, and when to go back to your doctor.
 You must agree to the abortion and surgery if needed.
 You must read the patient medication information leaflet and patient information card and sign a consent.

 - You can get pregnant again right after your pregnancy ends.
 If you do not want to get pregnant again, start using birth control that you can trust to prevent pregnancy as soon as your pregnancy ends or before you start having sex again.

 - If you want to get pregnant again, talk with your doctor.
 To lower the chance of birth defects, avoid getting pregnant again before your next period.
 Use birth control to prevent pregnancy for 1 month after taking this drug.

 - It is used to end a pregnancy.